CheoljongPaek/React/README.md

 # Day 55 DataBase
   : https://www.youtube.com/watch?v=7S_tz1z_5bA
   Database is a collection of data stored in a format that can easily be accessed.
 DBMS: Database Management System.
+# Day 57 Express Setting
+  : Nodemon & Typescript needs to use ts-node as connection.